annesartori1/blood-pressure-mortality/README.md

 \*\*Skills:\*\* Survival analysis, Cox proportional hazard models, proportional hazards tests, time-varying covariates, stratification to reduce confounding

+---

-Description of (private) Data:
+\*\*Description of (private) Data:\*\*

 Subjects had data measured at exam 4, and then the incidence of coronary heart disease (CHD), type 2 diabetes (T2D), and death (DTH) were recorded in the following 22 years of follow-up.

 Variables included in the data file are:

-SEX: (1=Male)
+\- SEX: (1=Male)

-AGE4: age at exam 4;
+\- AGE4: age at exam 4

-CHOL4: total cholesterol at exam 4;
+\- CHOL4: total cholesterol at exam 4

-CIGS4: number of cigarettes smoked per day, at exam 4
+\- CIGS4: number of cigarettes smoked per day, at exam 4

-SMOKE: this is a variable that denotes smoking (1=yes) at exam 4;
+\- SMOKE: this is a variable that denotes smoking (1=yes) at exam 4

-SPF4 and DPF4: systolic and diastolic blood pressure at exam 4;
+\- SPF4 and DPF4: systolic and diastolic blood pressure at exam 4

-WGT4: weight in pounds at exam 4;
+\- WGT4: weight in pounds at exam 4

-FVC4: pulmonary function at exam 4;
+\- FVC4: pulmonary function at exam 4

-BMI4: bmi at exam 4;
+\- BMI4: bmi at exam 4

-HTN4: hypertension at exam 4 (1 = yes)
+\- HTN4: hypertension at exam 4 (1 = yes)

-MENO4; menopause at exam 4 (1 = yes)
+\- MENO4: menopause at exam 4 (1 = yes)

-DHT: mortality, 1 if subject died before the end of 22 years of follow up
+\- DHT: mortality, 1 if subject died before the end of 22 years of follow up

-SURV: years --after exam 4-- at which death was recorded, or longest follow up if a subject dropped from the study before the end of 22 years.
+\- SURV: years — after exam 4 — at which death was recorded, or longest follow up if a subject dropped from the study before the end of 22 years

-CHD: 1 if CHD occurred during follow up
+\- CHD: 1 if CHD occurred during follow up

-CHD\_Surv: years after exam 4 at which CHD occurred, if CHD=1, otherwise longest follow up.
+\- CHD\_Surv: years after exam 4 at which CHD occurred, if CHD=1, otherwise longest follow up

-T2D: type 2 diabetes after exam 4 (1 = yes)
+\- T2D: type 2 diabetes after exam 4 (1 = yes)

-T2D\_Surv: years after exam 4 at which T2D occurred, if T2D=1, otherwise longest follow up.
+\- T2D\_Surv: years after exam 4 at which T2D occurred, if T2D=1, otherwise longest follow up